-Directions for future research
+Directions for Future Research

 How much will Moynihan Train Hall be an effective replacement to old Penn Station?
 What will happen to Madison Square Garden arena above Penn Station when its lease expires in 2023?
-The land and areas below might belong to Amtrak, but the areas above are not.
+The land and areas below might belong to Amtrak, but the areas above are leased away.
 Will the city demolish the arena above to rebuild the station below, or will it renew the lease for another decade?
 I am curious how these debates will unfold between now and 2023, and how private interests might permit or hinder the public's rebuilding efforts.

 Another research avenue, although beyond monuments and architecture, is to examine alternatives to rebuilding.
+Adam Brodheim feels that the station's main problem is not design, but inter-agency collaboration.
 Currently, rail service to New York City is provided through the Metropolitan Transit Authority, Amtrak, Metro North, NJ Transit, and Long Island Railroad.
 With little to no inter-agency collaboration, managing the infrastructure becomes needlessly complex and crowded.
-However, directing arriving trains to alternative stations nearby, which are now owned by different and non-cooperative agencies, could siphon away most of the overcrowding at Penn Station, and therefore make rebuilding easier.
-For instance, merging the LIRR and NJ Transit to allow through-running trains from New Jersey to Long Island would speed up rail traffic through Penn Station.
-The logistical problem complicates the design problem.
+For instance, directing arriving trains to alternative stations nearby, which are now owned by different and non-cooperative agencies, could siphon away most of the overcrowding at Penn Station, and therefore make rebuilding easier.
+The logistical problem causes the design problem.